 3. Look for Income

-Every dollar you earn outside your investment accounts, mean your invested dollar can continue to grow and produce income for you.
+Every dollar you earn outside of your investment accounts means your invested dollars can continue to grow and produce income for you.

 4. Pay Down Your Debt